dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

   read-your-writes against a read replica without polling `pg_stat_replication`.
 - **Parallel autovacuum** and a **priority scoring system** for which tables get vacuumed first — genuinely useful operationally, but outside this article's SQL-level focus.
+Note that the parallel part is opt-in:
+  `autovacuum_max_parallel_workers` defaults to 0, and it only parallelizes the index vacuuming phases.

 ---

-I'm currently updating [*The Art of PostgreSQL*](https://theartofpostgresql.com) for PostgreSQL 19 — several of the queries above map directly onto existing chapters (temporal ranges, partitioning, constraints, window functions) and will be folded into the relevant sections rather than bolted on as a separate appendix.
-That work isn't finished yet; it'll ship to everyone who already owns the book, at no extra cost, once it's ready — timed for PostgreSQL 19's general availability rather than rushed ahead of it.
+Working these examples up for the new edition of [*The Art of PostgreSQL*](https://theartofpostgresql.com) is what sent me through the PG 19 notes in this much detail — several of them map straight onto existing chapters on temporal ranges, partitioning, constraints and window functions, which is a good sign that the release is filling real gaps rather than adding surface area.